-Main rules for referencing according to APA Style
+Main rules for citing according to the APA citation style

 Why cite your sources?

-You should note the sources you consult in your dissertation, report or essay so that readers can identify and look at them.
+You should note the sources you consult in your paper so that readers can identify and look at them.
 It’s also important to both give the authors of the source their due honor and avoid plagiarism.

 The main rule of APA